Skip navigation

 The Case

+The only drinking water in their homes was contaminated by uranium.
 The NT government is the Laramba community’s landlord.
 The NT government is also responsible for the water supplied to those communities, through the government-owned Power and Water Corporation (PWC).

 Uranium is naturally occurring throughout large parts of the NT and can end up in water supplies through bores.
-According to PWC, the level of uranium in Laramba is almost three times the level recommended by the Australian drinking water guidelines published by the National Health and Medical Research Council.
+According to PWC, the level of uranium in Laramba was almost three times the level recommended by the Australian drinking water guidelines published by the National Health and Medical Research Council.

 The Government has known about the unsafe levels of uranium in the Laramba community’s water since at least 2008 but did nothing to fix the problem.